LennartH/advent-of-code/2024/README.md

 All those optimizations payed of, because the solution runs in ~1 second, but the [python variant](https://github.com/LennartH/advent-of-code/blob/f448e1166d9805e763a45414f0561e26788472c0/2024/day-12_garden-groups/solution.py) with a simple floodfill and direct translation of the side finding approach only takes ~0.15 seconds (and around 150 lines shorter).
 - The most difficult puzzle for me this year was _day 21_ by far.
 I chewed on that one for a few days before I had to put it aside and continue with the other days.
-In fact _day 21_ was the last one I solved before picking up my 50th star for the first time.
+In fact _day 21_ was the last one I solved before picking up my 50th star (for the first time).
 At times I had over 1000 lines of commented code with previous attempts and explorative queries.
 I only got it to work, after looking up the optimal moves for the directional keypad and [manually define](https://github.com/LennartH/advent-of-code/blob/f448e1166d9805e763a45414f0561e26788472c0/2024/day-21_keypad-conundrum/solution.sql#L113-L157) them to eliminate branching, so calculating the amount of button presses 25 robots deep doesn't explode or scramble the histogram.